 The Court Process

 If you’ve been a victim of a crime, you might need to navigate the court system if the perpetrator is identified and charged.
-This process can be daunting for many.
+This process can be challenging for many.

-This walkthrough aims to clarify what to expect during the Court Process.
+This walkthrough will explain what to expect during the Court Process.

 The Lower Courts: Magisterial District Judge Courts (MDJC)